AndersSchmidtHansen/Weaver/README.md

 Weaver
 ===========

-Framework for crafting simple web applications utilizing Polymer elements and Angular.
+Framework for crafting simple web applications utilizing Polymer, Angular, UserApp and Firebase.

 **Gulp** is modified to: